Renal cell carcinoma is the most common form of kidney cancer in adults, accounting for almost 95% of cases diagnosed.

-- Loin pain (found in 40% of cases)
+- Flank pain is also present in about 40% of cases.

-- Back pain
+- Loin pain

 - Loss of appetite

 Renal cell carcinoma is one of the few cancers that has a poor response to chemotherapy, although a response is sometimes achieved with targeted therapies such as bevacizumab, sunitinib and interferon-alfa.